Yellow Emperor: Symbol of the centre of the universe

 As the Yellow Deity with Four Faces (黃帝四面 Huángdì Sìmiàn) he represents the centre of the universe and vision of the unity which controls the four directions.
 It is explained in the Huangdi Sijing ("Four Scriptures of the Yellow Emperor") that regulating "heart within brings order outside".
-In order to reign one must "reduce himself" abandoning emotions, "drying up like a corpse", never allowing oneself to be carried away, as according to the myth the Yellow Emperor himself did during his three years of refuge on Mount Bowang in order to find himself.
-This practice creates an internal void where all the vital forces of creation gather, and the more indeterminate they remain and the more powerful they will be.
+In order to reign, one must "reduce himself" abandoning emotions, "drying up like a corpse", never allowing oneself to be carried away, as the Yellow Emperor himself did during his three years of refuge on Mount Bowang in order to find himself according to the myth.
+This practice creates an internal void where all the vital forces of creation gather, and the more indeterminate they remain, the more powerful they will be.

 It is from this centre that equilibrium and harmony emanate, equilibrium of the vital organs which becomes harmony between the person and the environment.
 As sovereign of the centre, the Yellow Emperor is the very image of the concentration or re-centering of the self.
 By self-control, taking charge of his own body one becomes powerful outside.
 The centre is also the vital point in the microcosm by means of which the internal universe viewed as an altar is created.
 The body is a universe, and by going into himself and by incorporating the fundamental structures of the universe, the sage will gain access to the gates of Heaven, the unique point where communication between Heaven, Earth and Man can occur.
 The centre is the convergence of within and outside, the contraction of chaos on the point which is equidistant from all directions.
 It is the place which is no place, where all creation is born and dies.

 The Great Deity of the Central Peak (中岳大帝 Zhōngyuèdàdì) is another epithet representing Huangdi as the hub of creation, the axis mundi (which in Chinese mythology is Kunlun) that is the manifestation of the divine order in physical reality, that opens to immortality.